vinh-mai/Hyaluronan-2018/README.md

 # Hyaluronan-2018
-Python programs that include numerical solutions of ODEs, parameter estimate, and global sensitivity analysis programs.
+Python programs that are used for calculating numerical solutions of ODEs, parameter estimate, and global sensitivity analysis.
+They include